GSA/challenges-and-prizes/_all-challenges/1261-nasa-challenge-lunar-torch.md

 card-image: /assets/netlify-uploads/torch.png
 agency-logo: /assets/netlify-uploads/717px-NASA_logo.png
-tagline: Help NASA design a mobile lunar heliostat that can be used to support operations at the Artemis Base Camp by redirecting solar energy where it is most needed
+tagline: Help NASA design a mobile lunar heliostat that can be used to support operations at the Artemis Base Camp
 agency: National Aeronautics and Space Administration (NASA)
 external-url: https://grabcad.com/challenges/nasa-challenge-lunar-torch
 total-prize-offered-cash: $7,000